 If you're happy to be invested in the default fund then you don't need to take any action.
 Your contributions will continue to be invested in that fund.
 However, you don't have to stay invested in the default fund.
 You can choose from one or more of the many different investment funds available.
 You can explore the full range of funds on our website.

 If you’ve already switched to another fund you’ll no longer be invested in the default fund.

-The value of an investment can fall as well as rise and is not guaranteed for a number of reasons, for example market and currency movements.
-You may get back less than the amount originally invested.
+The value of an investment can fall as well as rise for a number of reasons, for example market and currency movements.
+You could get back less than originally invested.

 You can always speak to your employer if you have any questions or concerns about auto-enrolment.